piou13/logicapps-sharepoint-batch/README.md

 4. Generate and send the batch report to a recipient (could be something else, like leveraging Azure Alert).

-> I won't go through all the Logic App structure.
+> I won't go through all the Logic Apps structure.
 I just highlight the important points I had to tackle.

  A good starting point to deal with different aspect of SharePoint REST API is here: [https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service)